Westside Cowboy and Huw Stephens

 Westside Cowboy win Glastonbury's Emerging Talent Competition 2025

-As well as winning a slot on one of the festival's Woodsies Stage, the band will also receive a £5,000 Talent Development prize from PRS Foundation.
+The band will receive a £5,000 Talent Development prize from PRS Foundation.

 Paul Nichols headshot